svitlana-outsampler/ITS_ICML2025/README.md

 The tests can also be inspected in the files of model directory.
 The files are `evaluation_avant.json` (before) and `evaluation_checkpoint-xxx.json`, xxx being the number of the checkpoint.

 A more friendly display is obtained with the script `ts_check_training.py` that displays the results on the test set in a more readable way.
-The `ts_check_training.py` must be launched in the model directory (with `python ../ts_check_training.py`)
+The `ts_check_training.py` must be launched in the model directory.
+The command is `python ../ts_check_training.py <evaluation_checkpoint-xx.json>`.
+If the name of the JSON file is omitted then the checker ask a remote LLM to generate other outputs that are compared with the gold answers.
+For tihs to work, an API key must be provided before with the command `export TEXTSYNTH_API_KEY=...`.
 The pictures are saved in the directory `plotdiag`.

 ## Using the model